aturcotte/exquires/docs/usage.rst

     $ exquires-report --rank

-If you do decide to display the aggregated data instead of the rankings, ``exquires-report`` will display 4 digits by default.
-You can select any number of digits between 1 and 16.
-For example, you can change the number of digits to to 6 using:
+Furthermore, you can instead merge the Spearman (fractional) ranks across all specified metrics by using:

 .. code-block:: console

-    $ exquires-report -d 6
+    $ exquires-report -m

 or:

 .. code-block:: console

-    $ exquires-report --digits 6
+    $ exquires-report --merge

 Whether you display aggregated data or ranks, by default the upsamplers in the printed table will be sorted from best-to-worst according to the first metric